mooz/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-I am a senior principal researcher at [NEC Corporation](https://www.nec.com/).
-I am now the director of *Knowledge-Based Learning* Research Group of [Data Science Research Laboratories](https://www.nec.com/en/global/rd/) at NEC Corporation.
+I am a computer scientist armed by a split keyboard and the Emacs editor.
+Currently, I am managing a research group on natural language processing, data engineering, and acoustics research field at NEC Corporation, Japan as the Group Director and a Senior Principal Researcher.
 I received my Ph.D. at [University of Tsukuba](https://www.tsukuba.ac.jp/en/) in March 2018 under supervision of [Prof. Hiroyuki Kitagawa](http://www.kde.cs.tsukuba.ac.jp/~kitagawa/index.html).

-My research interests are on helping data analysis using <i class="fas fa-database"></i> data management technologies (DB) and <i class="fas fa-brain"></i> machine learning technologies (ML).
+My research interests are on how people can unleash their full potential using the power of <i class="fas fa-robot"></i> machines and <i class="fas fa-book"></i> knowledges.
+Specifically, my current research interests are on understanding the behavior of large language models (LLMs), semi-parametric natural language methods based on external corpora retrievers, autonomous knowledge management using LLMs, and language model cascades.